Summary

 Local law enforcement

 In 2004, Higgins became a patrol officer for the Opelousas City police department.
-By 2007, police chief Perry Gallow was prepared to take major disciplinary action against Higgins.
-In a letter to the city council, he wrote, “Clay Higgins used unnecessary force on a subject during the execution of a warrant and later gave false statements during an internal investigation…although he later recanted his story and admitted to striking a suspect in handcuffs and later releasing him”.[9]
+By 2007, police chief Perry Gallow was prepared to take major disciplinary action against Higgins who was accused of beating a Black man who was handcuffed and lying about it.[11]
+In a letter to the city council, the police chief wrote, “Clay Higgins used unnecessary force on a subject during the execution of a warrant and later gave false statements during an internal investigation…although he later recanted his story and admitted to striking a suspect in handcuffs and later releasing him”.[12]
 Higgins resigned before disciplinary action could be imposed.

 In September 2016, during his congressional campaign, Higgins claimed to have resigned from the police force for other reasons, calling Gallow “a peacock, a colorful, flightless bird”.
 Gallow, by then retired as police chief, publicly disputed Higgins’s version of events.[12]